Esri/i3s-spec/README.md

 This repository hosts the specification for scene layers.
 Scene layers are containers for large amounts of geographic data.
 The delivery format and persistence model, referred to as indexed 3D scene layer (I3S) and scene layer package (.slpk) respectively, are specified in detail.
 Both formats are encoded using JSON and binary ArrayBuffers.

 The format I3S originated from investigation into technology for rapidly streaming and distributing large volumes of 3D content across enterprise systems.
-These systems can include server components, cloud hosted components, and a variety of client software from desktop to web and mobile applications.
+These systems can include server components, cloud hosted components, and a variety of client software from desktop to web to mobile applications.

 A single I3S data set, referred to as a scene layer, is a container for arbitrarily large amounts of heterogeneously distributed 3D geographic data.
 A scene layer is characterized by a combination of layer type and profile to fully describe the behavior of the layer and the manner in which it is realized within the specification.